Quality Diversity through Human Feedback: Towards Open-Ended Diversity-Driven Optimization: Methods

-Recent work~\citep{cully2019autonomous,meyerson2016learning,grillotti2022unsupervised} has shown that unsupervised dimensionality reduction algorithms such as principal component analysis (PCA) and auto-encoder (AE) can be utilized to automatically learn robot behavioral descriptors based on raw sensory data.
-In our framework, we first view such a process from a more general perspective as diversity characterization.
-Given any descriptive data that contains information of diversity, we implement a latent projection process, transforming it into a semantically meaningful latent space.
+Prior work~\citep{meyerson2016learning,cully2019autonomous,grillotti2022unsupervised} has shown that unsupervised dimensionality reduction algorithms such as principal component analysis (PCA) and auto-encoders (AE) can be utilized to automatically learn robot behavioral descriptors based on sensory data.
+In our framework, we first introduce a concept of \textit{diversity characterization}, which uses latent projection to transform arbitrary data into a semantically meaningful latent space that represents diversity.
+More specifically, given an input vector \(x\), we first employ a feature extractor \(f: \mathcal{X} \rightarrow \mathcal{Y}\) where \(\mathcal{X}\) denotes the input space and \(\mathcal{Y}\) the feature space.
+Post extraction, a projection function parameterized with $\theta$, denoted as \(D_r(y, \theta): \mathcal{Y} \rightarrow \mathcal{Z}\), is applied to project \(y\) into a more compact latent representation: